 I use distilled vinegar on my screen once a week with no problem and have had this screen for over two years.
 I just soak a small portion of a cotton cloth with some distilled vinegar, wipe the screen and then dry the residue with the dry portion of the cloth.

 I've used rubbing alcohol for years with no problem.
 Cheap and easy.

 Plain water on a soft cloth is all you need.
 Make sure the cloth is damp, not dripping.
 Rub gently on any dried up spots and they will soon come off.
 At the worst, you might need a drop of earth-friendly dish soap to loosen something.
-Then rinse with plain, warm water on a damp cloth.
-I let my monitors and TVs air dry.

 What is the recipe for a cleaning solution for a laptop screen?